 I identified that my target audience spends a lot of time on Twitter, so I incentivized Twitter sharing.
-Check out how one participant entered the Sleep Sumo giveaway with a Tweet:
+Check out how one participant entered the Sleep Sumo giveaway and shared it with a Tweet:

-The best place to start to get the ball rolling with getting those initial entries is your existing email list.
+The best place to start getting the ball rolling with initial entries is your existing email list.
 Yes, even if you only have 5 people on it.

-You get most of your rush at the beginning and at the end of your giveaway, and sending a reminder email 3 or 4 hours before will ensure maximum entrants (and therefore more emails):
+You get most of your rush at the beginning and end of your giveaway, so sending a reminder email 4 hours before the end will ensure maximum entrants (and therefore more emails):

 Tweet out reminders that your giveaway is ending every hour for the last 3 hours, and then for 30 minutes, 15 minutes, 10 minutes, 5 minutes, and 1 minute:

-If you have Hootsuite you can automate this.
-If not, schedule them to go out via Buffer or another scheduling program.
+If you have Hootsuite like me, you can automate this.
+If not, schedule them to go out via Buffer or another social media scheduling tool.

 When the giveaway ends, you get to choose a winner!

 Here’s a small traffic tip, though.
 Don’t just email the winner to let them know they won.
 Instead, build some buzz and send participants to your website to find out who won through a post or update.

 I’ve tested numerous subjects lines for this email, and the two subject line winners are: